How To Navigate International Shipping As A Small Business

 Dip your toes into the waters of international shipping slowly.
 Try out a few sales in a nearby country and ask your customers for feedback on the delivery times and condition the package arrives in.
 If one carrier doesn’t work for you, try another.

-In the early days, keep a close eye on the costs of packaging and shipping items to make sure you’re charging international customers enough for the service.
-You should also ensure any currency exchanges are to your benefit, too, as the cost of exchange can quickly eat into your profits.
+Keep a close eye on the costs of packaging and shipping items in the early days to ensure you’re charging international customers enough for the service.
+You should also provide any currency exchanges to your benefit, as the exchange cost can quickly eat into your profits.

 Prev